 Always make time for lunch away from your workstation

-It is important to take a lunch break – get something to eat and drink and try to have time away from your desk.
+is important to take a lunch break – get something to eat and drink and try to have time away from your desk.
 This may be a good time to have a social call with a colleague – compare notes about working from home or just talk about non-work issues.
-As and when Government guidance allows, take a walk if you can, or if you have one, at least go into your garden or on to your balcony.
+Take a walk if you can, or if you have one, at least go into your garden or on to your balcony.

 Go out for some fresh air

 Don’t spend the whole day indoors hunched over your laptop working non-stop.
 Be sure to plan in some time to go outside each day, before, after or during your working day, as Government guidance allows.
 Go for a run or a walk if you are able to; or take the dog for a walk.

 Just because you’re not working alongside your colleagues doesn’t mean that you can’t socially interact with them.
 Make time for the conversations you would usually have in the staffroom.
 Arrange on-line evening social events.

 Remember the days before email…

 Communicating via email is quick and easy but it means we lose interaction with people.
 Before you send an email, ask yourself whether you could have this conversation over the phone.
 You can always follow up with an email after, to get the best of both worlds.

 It may be tempting to continue working and telling yourself “just another ten minutes”.
 It could mean that you’re still sat at your workstation two hours later, and this is not good for your wellbeing or your effectiveness.